API key

 - Treat your API key like a password.

-- Store it in a secret manager or environment variable.
+- Store it in a secret manager or environment variable, not in source code.

 - Rotate the key if it appears in logs or shared code.